tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

     examine how much a specific feature contributes to the final predictions.
 If the model doesn't have a `feature_importances_` attribute, use [plot_permutation_importance](../plots/plot_permutation_importance.md) instead.

-!!! warning
-    The SFS, RFE and RFECV strategies don't work when the solver is a [CatBoost](../models/catb) model due to incompatibility of the APIs.

 <br>